-Aleksandar Brkić is a scholar in the fields of cultural/arts management and cultural policy, with significant experience as producer and arts manager, working in the intersections of performing arts, visual arts and design.
+Aleksandar Brkić is a scholar in the fields of cultural/arts management and cultural policy, with significant experience as a producer and arts manager, working in the intersections of performing arts, visual arts, and design.
 He joined the Institute for Creative and Cultural Entrepreneurship (ICCE), Goldsmiths, University of London in 2016.
-Aleksandar is also active at the Centre for the Study of the Balkans at Goldsmiths, and is acting as an External Examiner at the BA Arts Management programme at Birkbeck, University of London.

-- PhD in Management in Arts and Media, Faulty of Dramatic Arts, University of Arts in Belgrade 2013
+- PhD in Management in Arts and Media, Faculty of Dramatic Arts, University of Arts in Belgrade 2013

 - MFA in Scene Design at the Centre for Interdisciplinary Studies, University of Arts in Belgrade; 2010

-- MSc in Management at Cass Business School, City University, London (UK Government Chevening scholarship) 2005
+- MSc in Management at Cass Business School, City University, London 2005

 - BA/MA at the Department for Theatre and Radio Production at the Faculty of Dramatic Arts, University of Arts in Belgrade 2004